If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Unused Maps

-Found in the MAP folder is five unused maps for the ring collecting minigame, all dated for the 5th of December, 1995.
+Found in the MAP folder is five unused maps for the ring collecting minigame, all dated December 5, 1995.

 SonicSchoolhouse UnusedMap H 0.png SonicSchoolhouse UnusedMap H 1.png SonicSchoolhouse UnusedMap H 2.png